 How to Prepare Sliced Turkey in a Microwave?

-Be that as it may, your turkey slices/pieces should be cooked this way:
+Your turkey slices/pieces should be cooked this way:

-- Take a microwave-safe bowl, place the turkey in it and pour a cup of water over it.
+- Take a microwave-safe bowl, place the turkey in it, and pour a cup of water over it.

 - Then, for another five minutes, cook it on middle power.

 - Then take the bowl out and flip the meat so that the other side can be cooked the same way.
 Cover the meat again with a plastic wrap and cook it for another 10 minutes on the middle power.

 - The meat is ready to be served now and while you are waiting it to cool, you can microwave the skin you removed from it.
 (This is if you want to eat that skin, but most people decide to simply throw it away to reduce the fat intake.
 Still, the skin is delicious.)